thebradleysanders/Monoprice-6-Zone-Audio-Controller/README.md

  * monoprice.set_treble

  ## Sound Modes
- The sound modes can be controlled via a select dropdown on the media_player card The sound modes are:
+ The sound modes can be controlled via a select dropdown on the media_player card.
+ The sound modes are:
  * Normal
  * High Bass